 Osmosis in organisms

 In dilute solutions, osmosis can cause animals cells, such as red blood cells, to swell up and sometimes even burst (beaker B in the image above).
 This is because water will move from a high water potential outside the cell to a low water potential inside the cell.
 In concentrated solutions (where there is less water present), water loss causes the cells to shrink (beaker C).
 Animal cells need to maintain a balance, this means that the water concentration both inside and outside the cell are equal (beaker A).

 Plants require water in order to photosynthesise.
 The roots of a plant contain root hair cells which are specialised cells that increase the surface area of the cells for maximum absorption of water by osmosis.
 In pure water, plant cells will take in water via osmosis and become firm or turgid.
 In a concentrated solution (not much water present), the cell loses water and starts to shrink and becomes flaccid.

 In humans, the concentration of water and salt in the blood is controlled by the kidneys.
 The kidneys ensure that our bodies have the right concentration of water and get rid of the excess water as urine.

 Calculations Involving Osmosis

 Osmosis can be demonstrated using cubes of potatoes of roughly the same mass.
-Placing the cubes in different concentrations of sugar solutions, the cubes might gain or lose mass, or might even stay the same mass.
+By placing the cubes in different concentrations of sugar solutions, the cubes might gain or lose mass, or might even stay the same mass.

 Scientists will be able to calculate the percentage change in mass to see how much mass was gained or lost - converting to percentages often makes for an easier comparison.
 Percentage mass is calculated by using the following equation:

 (Final mass - initial mass) ÷ initial mass x 100

 For example, a potato cube has an initial mass of 1 g.
 After placing it in a sugar solution for 30 minutes, its mass was 1.1 g.
 Its percentage change in mass is 10%.